 Hampshire Archery Association is the home of archery in Hampshire, the Isle of Wight and the Channel Islands in the UK.
-The Association is affiliated to SCAS (Southern Counties Archery Society) and GNAS (Grand National Archery Society) who are the governing body for the sport in the UK.
+The Association is affiliated to SCAS (Southern Counties Archery Society) and Archery GB (GNAS) who are the governing body for the sport in the UK.

 Archery is a sport for all ages and abilities and is great for families.
 There are over 50 archery clubs in Hampshire and most offer beginners courses.
 If you interested in trying archery get in touch with one of the clubs listed here.